-7. PREVIOUS GENERATIONS EDUCATED THE PEOPLE UP TO THE BIBLE, AND THAT IS WHAT WE SHOULD DO TODAY.
+9. PREVIOUS GENERATIONS EDUCATED THE PEOPLE UP TO THE BIBLE, AND THAT IS WHAT WE SHOULD DO TODAY.

 “Instead of lowering the Bible to a lowest common denominator, why should we not educate people to rise to the level required to experience the Bible in its full richness and exaltation?
 Instead of expecting the least from Bible readers, we should expect the most from them.
 The greatness of the Bible requires the best, not the least. ...
 The most difficult of modern English translations--the King James--is used most by segments of our society that are relatively uneducated as defined by formal education. ... research has shown repeatedly that people are capable of rising to surprising and even amazing abilities to read and master a subject that is important to them. ...
 Previous generations did not find the King James Bible, with its theological heaviness, beyond their comprehension.
 Nor do readers and congregations who continue to use the King James translation find it incomprehensible.
 Neither of my parents finished grade school, and they learned to understand the King James Bible from their reading of it and the preaching they heard based on it.
 We do not need to assume a theologically inept readership for the Bible.
 Furthermore, if modern readers are less adept at theology than they can and should be, it is the task of the church to educate them, not to give them Bible translations that will permanently deprive them of the theological content that is really present in the Bible” (Leland Ryken, The Word of God in English, pp. 107, 109).

 10. THOUGH THE TERMS “THOU” AND “THINE” HAVE BEEN OUT OF COMMON USAGE OF THE ENGLISH LANGUAGE FOR MORE THAN 400 YEARS, IT WAS ONLY A FEW DECADES AGO THAT PEOPLE STARTED COMPLAINING ABOUT IT.

 Even then it was done largely at the prompting of Bible publishers greedy to make ever larger profits by introducing an ever more bewildering smorgasbord of “up-to-date” Bibles.
 Believers of the 1600s, 1700s, 1800s, and even most of the 1900s, loved the “quaint” old English of the King James Bible.
 They did not think it strange that their Bible did not sound like the morning newspaper.
 It is the Bible!
 It was written thousands of years ago!
 It is the Word of the eternal God!
 It is nothing like the morning newspaper; why, pray tell, should it sound like one?
 “I believe that it is correct for an English translation to preserve an appropriate archaic flavor as a way of preserving the distance between us and the biblical world.
 Joseph Wood Krutch used an evocative formula in connection with the King James Bible when he spoke of ‘an appropriate flavor of a past time’” (Ryken, The Word of God in English, p.
 182).

-9. THERE ARE MANY TOOLS AVAILABLE TO HELP PEOPLE UNDERSTAND THE KJV.
+12. THERE ARE MANY TOOLS AVAILABLE TO HELP PEOPLE UNDERSTAND THE KJV.
 FOLLOWING ARE A FEW OF THESE:

-The Way of Life Encyclopedia of the Bible & Christianity.
-Another tool for studying the King James Bible is the Way of Life Encyclopedia of the Bible & Christianity.
-(The above-mentioned Concise King James Bible was based on the Way of Life Encyclopedia.)
-This lovely hardcover Bible encyclopedia contains 560 pages (8.5X11) of information, over 5,500 entries, and over 6,000 cross-references.
+The WAY OF LIFE ENCYCLOPEDIA OF THE BIBLE & CHRISTIANITY.
+(The above-mentioned Believer’s Bible Dictionary is based on the Way of Life Encyclopedia.)
+This lovely hardcover Bible encyclopedia contains 650 pages (8.5X11) of information, over 5,500 entries, and over 6,000 cross-references.
 Twenty-five years of research has gone into this one-of-a-kind reference tool.
 It is the only Bible dictionary/encyclopedia written by a fundamental Baptist and based strictly upon the King James Bible.
 It is a complete dictionary of biblical terminology, plus it features many other areas of research not often covered in a single volume Bible reference tool.
 Subjects include Bible versions, Denominations, Cults, Christian Movements, Typology, the Church, Social Issues and Practical Christian Living, Bible Prophecy, and Old English Terminology.
 The Christian will be helped and fortified in his faith through this Encyclopedia.
 It does not correct the Authorized nor does it undermine the fundamental Baptist’s doctrines and practices as many study tools do.
+7th edition October 2020.
 Many preachers have told us that apart from Strong’s Concordance, the Way of Life Bible Encyclopedia is their favorite study tool.
 A missionary told us that if he could save only one study book out of his library, it would be our encyclopedia.
 An evangelist in South Dakota wrote: “If I were going to the mission field and could carry only three books, they would be the Strong’s concordance, a hymnal, and the Way of Life Bible Encyclopedia.”
 Missionary author Jack Moorman says: “The encyclopedia is excellent and will meet a real need.
 The entries show a ‘distilled spirituality.’”
 Way of Life Literature, P.O.
 Box 610368, Port Huron, MI 48061.
-866-295-4143, email@example.com, http://www.wayoflife.org (web site).
+866-295-4143, email@example.com, http://www.wayoflife.org.